-You do not need to be overwhelmed by cooking turkey.
-This simple process for cooking a turkey will produce a delicious, juicy, tender, roasted turkey that will wow your dinner guests!
+You do not need to be overwhelmed by the process of cooking a whole turkey.
+This method for cooking a turkey will produce a delicious, juicy, tender, roasted turkey that will wow your dinner guests with very little effort on your part!

 I am going to break down a simple process for cooking a turkey that will work with any variety of turkey.
 Brined or not, big or small, and fresh or frozen.
 This is the only recipe for a whole turkey you will ever need.